Near-Equilibrium Propagation training in nonlinear wave systems

 As shown in Fig.~\ref{fig:xor}(b), convergence occurs after about 10 epochs with nudging parameter $\beta=0.01$.
 Both potential $V$ and pump weights $w$ are trained following Eqs.~\eqref{eq:delta_V_polariton}–\eqref{eq:delta_w_polariton}, using learning rates ${\rm lr}_V={\rm lr}_w=0.1$.
 The GPE parameters are $g=0.1$, $\gamma=0.1$, and nonlinear saturation response $f_{\rm s}(\Psi_i)=\frac{g_{\rm s}}{1+|\Psi_i|^2}$.
 Other panels of Fig.~\ref{fig:xor} show steady-state amplitudes, potential, and input weights in the trained system.
 Appendix~B demonstrates that optimization remains effective regardless of input/output node positions and can rely on training both $V_i$ and $w_i$, or only $V_i$ with fixed $w_i$.
 The method is robust to random potential perturbations—e.g., structural inhomogeneities in experimental samples—verified by training with fixed small random fluctuations, which did not affect convergence.

-To demonstrate the capability of the NEP algorithm to train multi-class classification tasks, we trained a 2D discrete polariton network to classify a five-digit subset of the MNIST handwritten digits dataset ($1000$ samples per digit), see Fig.~\ref{fig:mnist}.
-The simulation is performed on a $5 \times 25$ grid, where the input region $\mathcal{X}$ corresponds to the entire network area, with each $3 \times 3$ cell receiving a copy of the same input.
-Input patterns are generated by resizing and normalizing MNIST images, followed by principal component analysis (PCA)~\cite{pca} with 25 components to fit the $5 \times 5$ input area.
-The output region $\mathcal{Y}$ consists of five central nodes, each representing one class.
-The output pattern $\Psi_\text{Y}$ is one-hot encoded, with each output node (out of 5) required to have high intensity ($\sigma(|\Psi_\text{Y}|^2)=1$) for correct digit and low intensity ($\sigma(|\Psi_\text{Y}|^2)=0$) for all others, with the cost function given by Eq.~\eqref{eq:cce}.
-Convergence to a test accuracy of $\approx 85\%$ is achieved after about 20 training epochs with nudging parameter $\beta=0.01$, learning rates ${\rm lr}_V = {\rm lr}_w = 0.1$, GPE parameters $g=0.001$, $\gamma=0.1$, and density-response nonlinearity $f{\rm d}(\Psi_i)=|\Psi_i|^2$.
-Previous studies reported that oscillatory networks with local connections perform poorly on MNIST~\cite{wang2024oscillators}.
-We attribute the improved performance to nonequilibrium wave dynamics, which overcome the locality of node couplings.
+To demonstrate the capability of the NEP algorithm to train multi-class classification tasks, we trained a 2D discrete polariton network to classify the MNIST handwritten digits dataset ($1000$ samples per digit), see Fig.~\ref{fig:mnist}.
+The simulation is performed on a $15 \times 150$ grid, where the input region $\mathcal{X}$ corresponds to the entire network area, with each of ten $15 \times 15$ cells receiving a copy of the same input.
+Input patterns are generated by resizing and normalizing MNIST images.
+The output region $\mathcal{Y}$ consists of ten central nodes, each representing one class.
+The output pattern $\Psi_\text{Y}$ is one-hot encoded, with each output node required to exhibit high intensity ($\sigma(|\Psi_\text{Y}|^2)=1$) for the correct digit and low intensity ($\sigma(|\Psi_\text{Y}|^2)=0$) for all others, with the cost function given by Eq.~\eqref{eq:cce}.
+Convergence to a test accuracy of $\approx 90.3\%$ is achieved after about 20 training epochs with nudging parameter $\beta=0.01$, learning rates ${\rm lr}_V = {\rm lr}_w = 0.1$, resonant pumping amplitude normalized to unity, GPE parameters $g=0.04$, $\gamma=0.07$, and density-response nonlinearity $f_{\rm d}(\Psi_i)=|\Psi_i|^2$.
+Notably, the pumping weights shown in Fig.~\ref{fig:mnist} form patterns that resemble handwritten digits, recognizable to the human eye.